andrewrobles/auth/README.md

 # Macroauth

-This goal for this repository is to provide a way for users to sign in to any web application using a text message-based user interface.
+This goal for this project is to provide a way for developers to integrate text message-based authentication into their web applications.

 ### Local Setup
 ```